hibazahibaza/PrivatePolicy/README.md

     </style>
 </head>
 <body>

     <h1>Privacy Policy</h1>

-    <p>We Istabul Visit App developer built the <strong>Istanbul Visit</strong> app as a Free app.
+    <p><strong>We, the Istanbul Visit App developers</strong>, built the Istanbul Visit app as a Free app.
 This SERVICE is provided by us at no cost and is intended for use as is.</p>

-    <p>This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.</p>
+    <p>This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.</p>

     <p>If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.</p>

     <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Istanbul Visit unless otherwise defined in this Privacy Policy.</p>

     <h2>Information Collection and Use</h2>
     <p>For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.</p>
+The information that we request will be retained on your device and is not collected by us in any way.</p>

     <p>The app does use third-party services that may collect information used to identify you.</p>